referencenull/GitHub-Copilot-hands-on-lab/README.md

        <img width="330" height="168" alt="image" src="https://github.com/user-attachments/assets/764d62d5-f0e9-4cb0-b6b2-113f63bdbf75" />

 And now we are ready to go
-- [ ] First we could generate the instruction file for Copilot by clicking "Generate agent insctructions"
+- [ ] First we could generate the instruction file for Copilot by clicking "Generate agent insctructions" <br>
       <img width="236" height="200" alt="image" src="https://github.com/user-attachments/assets/15ee7203-c44a-4a0e-84fb-9bbf31a96bc1" />

 - [ ] We can follow Copilot working and accept its suggestions when it needs our interaction e.g. running commands on console.
 It might also ask more details to which you can answer by writing